 This was my favourite campsite of the whole trip.
 No-frills but nice touches (a free pen -- and mine had just packed up! -- shower gel and shampoo); very clean toilet block; friendly, helpful proprietor and all for £4 a night.
 Nice and quiet with views across the sea.
 Several cyclists (all doing LEJOG).

-Pub for a couple of pints (no hand pulled so it was Guinness again) then back to the site for a meal of kidney beans, leeks, onions, chilli, peas, new potatoes and half the bottle of Chilean Merlot.
+the site for a meal of kidney beans, leeks, onions, chilli, peas, new potatoes and half the bottle of Chilean Merlot.
 Mist gone, warm sun, felt good and just a little mellow.

 Campsite: Inver Caravan Park, Houstry Road, Dunbeath.
 First class site.
 Best for a 2 night stop too!
 Excellent facilities, nice touches. £4